PelionIoT/client-e2e-python-test-library/README.md

 ## Basic usage

 - Build the [Device Management Client example application](https://developer.pelion.com/docs/device-management/current/connecting/mbed-os.html) for your board and flash it.
-- Set `PELION_CLOUD_API_KEY` environment variable with your [access key](https://developer.pelion.com/docs/device-management/current/user-account/application-access-keys.html).
+- Set the `PELION_CLOUD_API_KEY` environment variable with your [access key](https://developer.pelion.com/docs/device-management/current/user-account/application-access-keys.html).
     - Linux: `export PELION_CLOUD_API_KEY=<access_key_here>`
     - Windows: `set PELION_CLOUD_API_KEY=<access_key_here>`
 - Test run will create temporary API key for the WebSocket callback channel by default.
 If you want to prevent that and use only the exported API key, add `--use_one_apikey` startup argument.